 Not to mention, most fruits are tasty and delicious – nature’s dessert!
 If you’re struggling to find more ways to add fruit to your diet, consider adding more citrus fruits.

-Even though you may not live in a climate where they are grown, there are so many online vendors that offer citrus fruits for sale – many could be ones that you’ve never even tried before!
+Even though you may not live in a climate where they are grown, many online vendors offer citrus fruits for sale – many could be ones that you’ve never even tried before!

 Many Nutrients Found in Citrus Fruits

 Most people know that citrus fruits (oranges, lemons, mandarins, grapefruit, limes, etc.) are full of vitamin C. Humans need to consume adequate amounts of vitamin C since we cannot produce it ourselves.
 Otherwise, we develop scurvy.
 Amazingly, just one medium orange or grapefruit will provide you with 100% of your daily required amount of vitamin C. Wow, that’s easy!

 There’s more than just vitamin C, though.
 There are also B vitamins (niacin, B6, and thiamine), potassium, phosphorus, and magnesium.

 Potassium is also essential for our health because it’s an electrolyte that regulates fluid levels in cells, sends nerve signals, and regulates muscle contractions.
 Lastly, you’ll find antioxidants, including carotenoids and flavonoids.

 Now that you know what is in citrus fruits, what do all of these vitamins and antioxidants do for us?
 When you eat fresh citrus fruits or their juice (preferably with no sugar added), you will reap the following benefits:

 Multiple scientific studies have shown that people who consume higher amounts of citrus fruits have lower rates of heart disease.
 When consumed in moderate amounts, fruits and juices positively affect heart health.